 All International Students, supported and unsupported graduate students, and student athletes are required to participate in the Student Health Insurance Plan (SHIP).
 All domestic undergraduate students may participate on a voluntary basis and have the option to enroll online at MyMichiganTech.

 If you have a comprehensive health plan that meets Michigan Tech’s coverage requirement and is accepted in the United States, then you do not need to purchase a health plan through Michigan Tech.
 You must waive your coverage online through Consolidated Health Plan.
-J-1 students must fill the J-1 Waiver Request and Compatibility form and submit it to the Student Health Insurance Office at the Lakeshore Center.
+J-1 students must fill the J-1 Waiver Request and Compatibility Form and submit it to the Student Health Insurance Office at the Lakeshore Center.
 For more information on waivers for J-1 Scholars, call 906-487-1088 or email@example.com.
-Also see Student Insurance for more information on health insurance waiver
+Also see Student Insurance for more information on health insurance waivers.

 The cost of your education is dependent on your program, degree, and personal needs.
 The Cost of Education Calculator can help you determine your expenses for a nine-month period.

 Michigan Tech requires all students to have a computing device.
 We have a list of recommended laptop specifications for various disciplines.

 The Graduate Student Government is a student organization that advocates for Michigan Tech graduate students and organizes programs to support the professional and social life of graduate students.
 GSG organizes the Graduate Research Colloquium, 3 Minutes Thesis, Merit Awards, Orientation Picnics, and Friday Socials.
 GSG also partners with the Graduate School to organize professional development seminars and workshops for graduate students.
 You can get involved with GSG by attending GSG meetings and participating in programs.
 You may also serve as your department’s elected representative.